ibm-watson-iot/node-red-contrib-ibm-wiotp-device-ops/README.md

 -------
 ## Device manager node :
 Device manager node lets you perform actions on devices that are connected to IBM Watson IoT Platform.
 For some fields, the value can be passed in the `msg`.
-Any feilds set on the node explicitly take precedence.
+Any fields set on the node explicitly take precedence.

 ### Authentication